-To help make your time on the Web more efficient, Google Chrome will ask you if you would like for the browser to save your passwords when you’ve entered them for a website.
+To help make your time on the Web more efficient, Google Chrome will ask if you would like for the browser to save your passwords when you’ve entered them for a website.

 While remembering passwords is something that is often useful, it isn’t always what people want to happen.
 You might be sharing the computer with someone else, and therefore it can become a security hazard.
-That’s one of the reasons that Google Chrome makes it possible to disable the password sharing feature.
+That’s one of the reasons that Google Chrome makes it possible to disable the password saving feature.

 Here’s what you need to disable the password saving feature when you’re using an up to date version of the Google Chrome web browser.

 How to Disable Password Saving in Google Chrome

 1. You can disable the password saving option that Google Chrome has from the Passwords and forms section of the Chrome settings page.